-- a weekly clinic held by our Consultant Psychiatrist
+- regular clinic held by our Consultant Psychiatrist

 - on-site clinical psychology

 - on-site speech and language therapy

 - on-site occupational therapy

-- monthly pediatrician clinic
+- monthly paediatrician clinic

-- bi-monthly physiotherapy clinics
+- physiotherapy clinics

 These services are immediately accessible and form part of the daily, waking-day provision.
 Individuals who struggle to access the above services are supported to do so through graded exposure programmes.